allenai/reward-bench/README.md

 ```
 pip install rewardbench
 ```
-**To run RewardBench 2, you can run the following command, substituting the model you would like to run and any additional model-specific parameters**
+**To run RewardBench 2, you can run the following command, substituting the model you would like to run and adding any additional model-specific parameters**
 ```
 python scripts/run_v2.py --model=[model_name] --dataset=saumyamalik/rb2
 ```